Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables

 In this paper, we propose mixed HMC (M-HMC), a novel family of MCMC algorithms that better addresses this limitation.
 M-HMC provides a general mechanism, applicable to any distributions with mixed support, to evolve the discrete and continuous variables in tandem.
 It allows more frequent updates of discrete variables while maintaining HMC's ability to suppress random walk behavior, and adopts an efficient implementation (using Laplace momentum) that introduces minimal overhead compared to existing HMC methods.
-In Section~\ref{sec:theory}, we review HMC and some of its variants involving discrete variables, before presenting M-HMC and rigorously establishing its correctness.
-We present the efficient implementation of M-HMC with Laplace momentum in Section~\ref{sec:implementation}, and demonstrate M-HMC's superior performance over existing methods with numerical experiments on GMMs, variable selection in BLR and CTMs in Section~\ref{sec:experiments}, before concluding with discussions in Section~\ref{sec:discussions}.
+In Section~\ref{sec:theory}, we review HMC and some of its variants involving discrete variables, present M-HMC and rigorously establish its correctness, before presenting its efficient implementation with Laplace momentum and an illustrative application to 1D GMM.
+We demonstrate M-HMC's superior performances over existing methods with numerical experiments on GMMs, BLR and CTMs in Section~\ref{sec:experiments}, before concluding with discussions in Section~\ref{sec:discussions}.